giuthas/satkit/README.markdown

 ### Prerequisites

-PD is written in Python3 and developed with version 3.7.4.
+For all of the tools you will need the following or more recent:

-In addition to built in Python modules, to use the tools you will need the following packages (or newer versions of them):
+* Python 3.7.4
 * MatPlotLib 3.1.1
 * NumPy 1.17.2
 * SciPy 1.3.1